 College Board is committed to ensuring that all students can access advanced coursework opportunities and provides a fee reduction for low-income students, which has totaled $161 million over the past five years.

 Funding Sources for AP Exams in 2022

-For the 2020–21 school year, the Title IV, Part A Student Support and Academic Enrichment Grants program has been funded at $1.2 billion by Congress in the federal fiscal year 2021 budget.
+For the 2021–22 school year, the Title IV, Part A Student Support and Academic Enrichment Grants program has been funded at $1.22 billion by Congress in the federal fiscal year 2021 budget.
 The vast majority (95%) of this funding will go to districts; states may reserve 1% for administrative purposes and an additional 4% for state-level activities.

 States and districts may use Title IV, Part A funds for the following AP-related activities:

 - Fund specific AP courses/exams.

-The Title IV, Part A funding distributed to states in summer 2020 can be used for AP Exams taken in May 2021.
+The Title IV, Part A funding distributed to states in 2021 can be used for AP Exams taken in May 2022.

 States and districts receiving funds under Title IV, Part A must provide equitable services to students and teachers in private schools.

 Title I Grant Program (Every Student Succeeds Act)